tmaxxdd/Arduino-LED-Controller/README.md

 * Smartphone with Android 4.0.3 or higher

 ### Installation
-Just download Arduino code and put it on the board
+Just download Arduino code and put it on the board.

 You have to also download mobile app.
 As it is open source you can download it from Google Play Store or assembly on your own.